-- To provide a better coordination of welfare services in the Albury/Wodonga areas, geared towards a 24 hour availability basis.
+- To provide a better coordination of welfare services in the Albury-Wodonga region, geared towards 24-hour availability.

-- To improve the recruitment of manpower into community Organisations and,
+- To improve the recruitment of manpower into community organisations.

 - To develop a trust and understanding between all welfare personnel in the region.

-VRB was operated by volunteers until 1982 when a 16 hour per week paid coordinator was appointed funded evenly by the NSW and Victoria state governments.
-Incorporation status was received on 17th September 1985.
+VRB was operated by volunteers until 1982 when a coordinator was appointed into a paid position for 16 hours per week.
+This position was funded evenly by the NSW and Victoria state governments.
+Incorporation status was achieved on 17th September 1985.

-The committee comprised of representatives from Organisations with volunteer programs, Volunteers and interested members of the community.
+The Committee originally comprised of representatives from organisations with volunteer programs, volunteers, and interested members of the community.

-The role of the VRB at this point changed focus to concentrate more on Volunteer issues.
-The overall aim was to improve both the quality and quantity of Volunteer effort in the Albury Wodonga area.
+At this point, the focus of the VRB changed to concentrate more on volunteer issues.
+The overall aim was to improve both the quality and quantity of Volunteer effort in the Albury-Wodonga area.

 - Developing a range of services aimed at supporting and assisting agencies and groups which involve volunteers in their programs.

-- Agencies retain control over programs but benefit from VRB input.
+- For agencies to retain control over programs with VRB support.

-- Improving quality of Volunteer involvement (selection, training etc) and enlarging quantity and,
+- Improving quality of volunteer involvement through selection and training.

-- Ancillary backup service to individuals and groups (information, support, training, consultation).
+- Providing an ancillary backup service to individuals and groups via information sharing, support, training, and consultation.

 Volunteer Management Program

-The Volunteer Management Program works in conjunction with the Albury Wodonga Volunteer Resource Bureau Inc. to provide a service to:
+The Volunteer Management Program works in conjunction with the VRB to provide a service to:

-- Consulting with and assisting Organisations in planning their Volunteer programs and,
+- Consulting and assisting organisations in planning volunteer programs.

-- Promoting and displaying the profile of registered Organisations.
+- Promoting, maintaining and distributing the profile of registered organisations.

 3. The community by:

-The Albury Wodonga Volunteer Resource Bureau is a member of the Association of Victorian Volunteer Resource Centres (AVVRC).
+The AWBRB is a member of the Association of Victorian Volunteer Resource Centres (AVVRC).
 A volunteer resource centre is a not for profit, independently managed, community based organisation which subscribes to a code of ethics and the principles of volunteering.

-- Refer, as opposed to recommend, volunteers to a wide range of not for profit agencies across all sectors of the community
+- Refer volunteers to a wide range of not-for-profit agencies across all sectors of the community.

-- Maintain adequate funding in order to provide a comprehensive service to volunteers and the community, and
+- Source and manage funding to provide a comprehensive service to volunteers and the community,

 - To work with other agencies to promote best practice standards for volunteer management.

-In November 2006 Albury Wodonga Volunteer Resource Bureau received funding form the Department of Immigration and Citizenship (DIAC) to offer settlement services in the Albury area.
-Later the same year we moved to 596 Hume Street Albury NSW.
+In November 2006 AWVRB received funding from the Department of Immigration and Citizenship (DIAC) to offer settlement services in the Albury area.
+Later the same year VRB moved to 596 Hume Street Albury NSW.
 In 2008 DIAC provided funding to run a citizenship support program aimed at supporting new migrant to successfully pass the citizenship test.

-The Albury Wodonga Volunteer Resource Bureau has 150 organisations listed of which a large proportion are in the welfare field, however, there are many multicultural services, sporting clubs, educational services, environmental groups and service clubs.
+The AWVRB supports approximately 150 organisations in the local community.
+A large portion are in the welfare field, though many multicultural services, sporting clubs, educational services, environmental groups and service clubs are also included.

-- Support community organisations with training and the Way2Go Toolkit for Volunteer Managers
+- Support community organisations with training and the Way2Go Toolkit for managers of volunteers.

 - Support refugees and new migrants to volunteer and gain experience in the community.